Josephine Earp: Links to prostitute Sadie Mansfield

 Josephine began using the name Sadie after she arrived in Arizona.
 Sadie was a well-known nickname for Sarah, Josie's middle name, and it was common for prostitutes of that time period to change their first name.
 In November 1874, a woman named Sadie Mansfield took a stagecoach from San Francisco to Prescott along with several prostitutes working for Madame Hattie Wells.
 The group included a black woman named Julia Barton.
 (Josephine in her own account said that she brought her maid, a black woman named Julia, with her.
 She also told the Earp cousins that Pauline Markham had a maid named Julia.)
-On October 20, 1875, the Arizona Weekly Miner of Prescott, Arizona noted that among the passengers en route from San Francisco were "Miss Saddie[sic] Mansfield... and Mrs. Julia Barton, a servant."
+On October 20, 1875, the Arizona Weekly Miner of Prescott, Arizona, noted that among the passengers en route from San Francisco were "Miss Saddie[sic] Mansfield... and Mrs. Julia Barton, a servant."
 Prostitution wasn't illegal in the territory as long as the women paid their licensing fees.
-Prominent men were however expected to be discreet.
+Prominent men were, however, expected to be discreet.

-Meets Johnny Behan
+Johnny Behan

 Josephine told others that when she and her friend Dora arrived in Arizona she learned that "some renegade Yuma-Apaches had escaped from the reservation to which they had been consigned and had returned to their old haunts on the war-path."
 She wrote that the famous Indian fighter Al Sieber was tracking the escaped Apache.
 She said that Sieber and his scouts led her stagecoach and its passengers to a nearby adobe ranch house.
 The group spent 10 days sleeping on the floor.
-Josephine first met John "Johnny" Harris Behan at the ranch house, who she described as, "young and darkly handsome, with merry black eyes and an engaging smile.
+Josephine first met John "Johnny" Harris Behan at the ranch house, whom she described as, "young and darkly handsome, with merry black eyes and an engaging smile.
 My heart was stirred by his attentions in what were very romantic circumstances.
 It was a diversion from my homesickness though I cannot say I was in love with him....
 I am under the impression that he was a deputy sheriff engaged on some official errand."
-If as Josephine stated she traveled with Markham's troupe from San Francisco in December 1879, there are no contemporary accounts of the trip being interrupted by Indians.
+If as Josephine stated she traveled with Markham's troupe from San Francisco in December 1879, there are no contemporary accounts of the trip's being interrupted by Indians.

 Behan married 17-year-old Victoria Zaff in March 1869 in San Francisco, her step-father's home town.
 She was the step-daughter of Yavapai County Sheriff John P. Bourke.
 The couple moved back to Prescott, Arizona Territory, where John had been working, and four months later, on June 15, 1869, she had her first child, Henrietta.
 Behan was on the surface an upstanding citizen, married with a child, but he also frequented brothels.